Wali Zahid | IMC

 5 Modi with Facebook CEO Mark Zukerberg at their Menlo Park, California, headquarters

-6 It was last year (2014) when China crossed US as world’s No 1 economy on GDP (PPP terms).
-India is No 3.
-Updated 2016.
+6 It was last year (2014) when China crossed US as world’s No 1 economy on GDP PPP terms.
+India is at No 3.
+Updated April 2018.
 Source: IMF World Outlook

 7 Global economic growth is now more reliant on just three countries – China, USA and India.
+All the rest of the countries add about half point of GDP growth.
 Source: The Economist

 8 India overtakes China & US as world’s top FDI destination. $31 billion in first half of 2015.
-Means $1.2 billion every week.
+This means $1.2 billion every week.
 Total India FDI in 2015: $63 billion.
+Contrast with Pakistan: Total FDI in 2015: Less than a billion.
 Source: Financial Times

 9 In 2050, China is world’s No 1 economy and India is No 3 by GDP, according to Goldman Sachs.
 Source: BBC

 PS: Pakistani PM Nawaz Sharif also visited New York for UNGA 2015 session.
 The only high-profile meeting reported was with Bill Gates, former CEO of Microsoft.
-It was to seek Gates Foundation’s support for polio eradication program in Pakistan, and not for business opportunities.
+Unlike Xi and Modi, it was to seek Gates Foundation’s support for polio eradication program in Pakistan, and not for business opportunities.

 See also on this blog: